EPJ Nuclear Sci. Technol.

 Elongation behaviors of skeleton.

 Comparison of FE and test results at load of 9800 N.

 The stresses & elongation of the FA skeleton, obtained from the test and FE analysis, show a good agreement thereby validating the FE methodology.
 The values of maximum stress at the skeleton, obtained from the test and FE analysis, are less than the design stress limit of the guide thimble material.
 Therefore, FA skeleton is satisfying the structural integrity criteria at a load of 9800 N.

 - A. Racine et al., Experimental investigation of strain, damage and failure of hydrided zirconium alloys with various hydride orientations, in Proceedings of Int.
 Conf. on Fracture, ICF11, Italy, Oct.
-2005 (2005) (In the text)
+2005 (2005) [Google Scholar]

 - R.A.
-Jaramillo et al., Tensile Hoop Behaviour Of Irradiated Zircaloy-4 Nuclear Fuel Cladding, Techanical Report ORNL/TM-2006/163 (Oak Ridge National Laboratory, USA, 2006) (In the text)
+Jaramillo et al., Tensile Hoop Behaviour Of Irradiated Zircaloy-4 Nuclear Fuel Cladding, Techanical Report ORNL/TM-2006/163 (Oak Ridge National Laboratory, USA, 2006) [Google Scholar]

 Cite this article as: Waseem, Ashfaq Ahmad Siddiqui, Ghulam Murtaza, Abu Baker Maqbool, Structural integrity assessment and stress measurement of chasnupp-1 fuel assembly skeleton: under tensile loading condition, EPJ Nuclear Sci.
 Technol.
 3, 37 (2017)